-7 places you can still find an amazing B2B writer
+7 places you can find an amazing B2B writer

-As a marketer, finding a good writer can be one of the hardest things that we do.
+As a marketer, finding a a B2B writer with domain expertise who’s also witty and fun is one of the hardest things we do.

 This all comes at an especially bad time because as writers are writing less, classical long-form B2B content (1,500-2,500 words in length) is becoming even more valuable than ever before.

 Longer pieces outperform shorter content simply for the fact that they have more room to say what they need to say.
 More space means more keywords, and Google prioritizes effective coverage over flash-in-the-pan updates and news.